 Something else that ties into this is discovering what your rat does and does not like to eat.
 Rats aren’t known to be particularly picky eaters, but they do all have their own preferences.
 Finding out together what they like and dislike is very fun!

 Rats are incredibly smart and because of that, they can learn many different kinds of tricks.
 They’re also very flexible and maneuverable making them excel at performing physical tricks, such as zig-zagging, jumping, and crawling through tubes.

-Training your rat is not only fun for you, they also enjoy it immensely.
+Training your rat is not only fun for you, but they also enjoy it immensely.
 You can combine the treats from the previous section in their training for a double whammy.
-If they complete a trick you’re trying to teach them successfully, give them a treat to reward them for a job well done.
+If they complete a trick you’re trying to teach them successfully, give them treats to reward them for a job well done.

 For some neat tricks that you can train them to do, check out this video:

 There’s pretty much no limit to what rats can learn as long as you’re dedicated to training them, so go crazy.
 It’s a great way to get some exercise for your rat, as well as some mental stimulation.

 It might sound simple, and it is.
 However, simply spending a lot of time with them is one of the best ways to bond with your rat.
 This is especially effective if it is a new rat that’s not completely used to you yet.

 If you’re going to watch a movie, read a book, or do some other passive activity, just keep your rat near you.
 They will enjoy the company and I’m sure you will too.
 Also, pet them occasionally and give them some attention.

 This might sound weird because rats obviously do not speak human and you can not directly talk to them.
 However, they do recognize your voice and if you talk to them a lot you reinforce this.
 You don’t have to have full-blown conversations with them, but saying a few words to them every now and then goes a long way.